Chart Color Schemes

 Glynde shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 31.4%, significantly lower than the SA3 area average of 46.4%.
 Bachelor degrees are the most common at 19.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 26.6% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (16.5%).
-A substantial 23.5% of the population is actively pursuing formal education, with 7.7% in primary, 5.9% in tertiary, and 4.8% in secondary education.
+Vocational credentials are prevalent, with 26.6% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (16.5%).
+A total of 23.5% of the population is actively engaged in formal education, comprising 7.7% in primary, 5.9% in tertiary, and 4.8% in secondary education.

 A substantial 23.5% of the population actively pursues formal education.
 This includes 7.7% in primary education, 5.9% in tertiary education, and 4.8% pursuing secondary education.